Hospitality Award · Public Holidays · MA000009 Clauses 29 & 35

 For full pay rate detail across all classification levels, see the Hospitality Award rates guide on the pillar page.

-Hospitality vs Restaurant Award — The Public Holiday Gap
+Hospitality vs Restaurant Award — Public Holiday Rates Are the Same

 The National Employment Standards Paid Day Off